Exelixis, Inc. (EXEL) Presents at BMO Capital Markets Prescription for Success Healthcare Broker Conference Call - (Transcript)

 Michael Morrissey

 Absolutely.
-So first of all, afternoon, everybody.
+So first of all, good afternoon, everybody.
 Sorry for the slight technical difficulties there, right?
 Before I begin, I'll be making forward-looking statements.
-So please see our SEC filings for a description of the risks that we face in our business.
-So we've had a pretty busy year of presenting data.
-You highlight prostate and lung from 021.
+So, please see our SEC filings for a description of the risks that we face in our business.
+So, we've had a pretty busy year of presenting data.
+You highlighted prostate and lung from 021.
 I think both data sets really reflect the progress that we're making across the board.

 In terms of prostate and lung, we're excited about the data for all the obvious reasons.
-We've got 30 plus or minus percent response rate for RESIST 1.1 in both studies, good safety, good tolerability, low discount rates, good duration of response.
+We've got 30% plus or minus response rate for RECIST 1.1 in both studies, good safety, good tolerability, low discount rates, good duration of response.

-So we're seeing, I think, a pretty strong signal relative to what is normally seen in these various different populations.
+So, we're seeing, I think, a pretty strong signal relative to what is normally seen in these various different populations.
 Both studies or cohorts looked at high risk, late-stage patients.
 Prostate was a mix of first and second-line with a variety of different treatments in terms of either 1 or 2 NHTs.
 Lots of patients had chemo going into the study for their castration-sensitive disease.
-So pretty late-stage population.
+So, pretty late-stage population.
 The fact that they have measurable disease reflects a higher risk prognosis as well.

 Lung, similar sort of story there relative to patients with a mix of second and third-line patients.
 About half of those patients had primary refractory disease, meaning that they had no clinical benefit from the IO.
 Almost all of them had chemo as well.

-So very late-line patients in both situations, but very encouraging data that we feel good about from the standpoint of, again, good tolerability, but also using the appropriate response assessment tools to be able to make sure that what we're seeing is real.
-So far so good.
+So very late-line patients in both situations, but very encouraging data that we feel good about from the standpoint of, again, good tolerability, but also using the appropriate response assessment tools to be able to make sure that what we're seeing is real, so far so good.

 George Farmer

 Yes, the signals look really encouraging.
 I'm wondering regarding prostate, can you review what your regulatory strategy is there?
-You talked about maybe pursuing around accelerated approval path, is that still -- is it still on your mind as being the right way to go?
-Or you want to wait in Phase III?
+You talked about maybe pursuing around accelerated approval path, is that still -- is it still on your mind as being the right way to go or you want to wait until Phase III?

 Michael Morrissey

 Yes.
 Look, I mean it's going to be -- it's going to come down to the totality of data that we have from all the different cohorts that we're looking at relative to the 021 prostate experience.
 As you know, we've added on up to 130 patients in the primary cohort 6.
-So that's kind of gets in the ballpark of what the regulators want to see in terms of a critical mass of patient experience.
+So, that kind of gets in the ballpark of what the regulators want to see in terms of a critical mass of patient experience.

 We're also looking at single agent cohorts for both cabo and atezo.
-So we're doing all the right things to be able to understand activity in a well-defined population and have a clear sense of the contribution of components.
-So if you look at the kind of the historical, kind of look back 4 or 5 years in terms of what the agency wants to see in terms of a 45-plus now Subpart H approvals, it's in that same ballpark, about 100 patients, response rates in the mid-teens and up, good duration of response, good safety, good tolerability, et cetera.
+So, we're doing all the right things to be able to understand activity in a well-defined population and have a clear sense of contribution of components.
+So, if you look at kind of the historical, kind of look back 4 or 5 years in terms of what the agency wants to see in terms of 45-plus now Subpart H approvals, it's in that same ballpark, about 100 patients, response rates in the mid-teens and up, good duration of response, good safety, good tolerability, et cetera.

-So we're in that game, obviously, and we talked about that publicly.
-So no change in overall approach there.
-And we're certainly near starting -- near ready to start the pivotal trial in collaboration with Genentech as well.
-So full speed ahead.
-Very excited about the data.
-And great to be back in prostate after the early attempts back in the 2014, 2015 time frame.
+So, we're in that game, obviously, and we talked about that publicly, so no change in overall approach there, and we're certainly near starting -- near ready to start the pivotal trial in collaboration with Genentech as well, so full speed ahead, very excited about the data and great to be back in prostate after the early attempts back in the 2014, 2015 timeframe.

 George Farmer

 Yes.
 Yes, indeed.
 And speaking of pivotal trials, I saw the news that CONTACT-01 has initiated in second-line lung, yes.
 Combo with atezo, nivo.
-So I don't think there have been too many Phase III trials done in second-line lung cancer.
+So, I don't think there have been too many Phase III trials done in second-line lung cancer.
 Can you talk about what sort of challenges there might be in executing such a study?
 And are you stratifying enrollment in that respect for Genentech?

 Michael Morrissey

 Yes.
-So the mix here is -- it's a large population.
-Obviously, everybody with lung cancer nowadays gets some either sequence or combination of IO, usually pembro and/or chemo, either together or sequentially.
-So there's a large bolus of patients who fail -- when they fail those therapies, which they eventually do, are in need of better therapies.
+So, the mix here is -- it's a large population.
+Obviously, everybody with lung cancer nowadays gets some either sequence or combination of IO, usually pembro and/or chemo either together or sequentially.
+So, there's a large bolus of patients who fail -- when they fail those therapies, which they eventually do, are in need of better therapies.

-And certainly, once you've exhausted that first IO, and you've shown to either have resistant or refractory disease, there's really no data supporting that a second IO can rescue those patients.
-So the unmet medical need is high.
-The population is large, both in the U.S. and globally.
-And this is kind of where the next frontier is, not only within lung cancer but across the board relative to the different opportunities.
+And certainly, once you've exhausted that first IO and you've shown to either have resistant or refractory disease, there's really no data supporting that a second IO can rescue those patients.
+So, the unmet medical need is high.
+The population is large both in the U.S. and globally, and this is kind of where the next frontier is not only within lung cancer but across the board relative to the different opportunities.

 When you have frontline IO, how you basically can help those patients once they progress on IO.
-So this is a theme that really covers the gambit of indications where IO has not become the mainstay in the frontline setting.
-And we're certainly excited about playing a role in that process with CONTACT-01 and with the cabo/atezo combination.
+So, this is a theme that really covers the gambit of indications where IO has not become the mainstay in the frontline setting, and we're certainly excited about playing a role in that process with CONTACT-01 and with the cabo/atezo combination.
 In terms of stratification factors, we certainly are.
 What we want to have was arms be as similar as possible.
-We'll talk about that more later as we roll out the study.
-So stay tuned.
+We'll talk about that more later as we roll out the study, so stay tuned.

 George Farmer

-As I'd imagine, I mean, all these patients -- most of the patients who have had prior IO, like you mentioned, and here they are getting more IO, but in the context of a combination of -- with TKI.
+As I'd imagine, I mean, all these patients -- most of the patients who have had prior IO, like you mentioned, and here they are getting more IO, but in the context of a combination of [indiscernible] with TKI.
 I'm just trying to think about it, how would you think about what are the proper stratification factors in such a treatment setting?
 And this is comparing -- being compared against docetaxel, correct?

 Michael Morrissey